Washington Monument: History

-At Washington's death in 1799, he left a critical legacy: Washington was the unchallenged public icon of American military and civic patriotism.
+The monument was built to honor George Washington, the first president of the United States.
+At Washington's death in 1799, he was the unchallenged public icon of U.S. military and civic patriotism.
 He was also identified with the Federalist Party, which lost control of the national government in 1800 to the Jeffersonian Republicans, who were reluctant to celebrate the hero of the opposition party.